-- Preheat oven to 350°F. Prepare baking sheets by lining with parchment paper or use silicone baking mats.
+- Preheat oven to 375°F. Prepare baking sheets by lining them with parchment paper or use silicone baking mats.

 - In the bowl of a standing mixer, cream together the shortening and sugars until creamy and smooth.
 Mix in the eggs and vanilla, just until combined.
 Do not over-mix.

 - In a separate bowl, combine the flour, corn starch, baking soda, and salt.
 Mix well.
-Add the dry ingredients to the wet, and mix on a low setting, just until fully incorporated.
+Add the dry ingredients to the wet; mix on a low setting, just until fully incorporated.
 Do not over-mix.

 - Add chocolate chips and M&Ms, and stir in with a wooden spoon or spatula until evenly incorporated.